Nardy0145/Minecraft-Server-Plugin/README.md

 1) Create | Delete | Teleport -- Warp system.
 2) Count nearby tamed entities.
 3) AutoFeed -- Feed all your tamed nearby entities.
 Helpfully when you have the big farms.
-4) Whiste -- Teleport all your tamed wolves/cats, which aren't sitting now.
+4) Whiste -- Teleports all your tamed wolves/cats, which aren't sitting now.
 5) Tamed wolves will not attack each other, including players.
-6) Home -- Teleport you to your bed.
+6) Home -- Teleports you to your bed.